Blog

 Understanding the Lifecycle Environmental Impact of CoolSeal: The Report

 What’s the environmental impact of CoolSeal over its full lifecycle?
-CoolSeal commissioned a third-party Lifecycle Assessment (LCA) conducted by ClimeCo. to help answer just that.
+CoolSeal commissioned a third-party LCA through ClimeCo and used the results to develop a verified EPD through SCS Global Services.

 The bigger question is: What’s the environmental impact over its full lifecycle?

-To help answer that, CoolSeal commissioned a third-party Lifecycle Assessment (LCA) conducted by ClimeCo.
-The goal was simple: clearly understand the environmental footprint of CoolSeal from production through installation.
+To help answer that, CoolSeal commissioned a third-party Life Cycle Assessment (LCA) conducted by ClimeCo.
+The goal was simple: clearly understand the environmental footprint of CoolSeal from production through installation using a standardized and transparent methodology.

 What Is a Lifecycle Assessment (and Why It Matters)

-A Lifecycle Assessment looks at the environmental impacts of a product from raw material sourcing through manufacturing, transportation, and installation.
-Rather than focusing on one attribute, like reflectivity or durability, an LCA shows where impacts truly occur and how significant they are.
+A Life Cycle Assessment evaluates the environmental impacts of a product from raw material sourcing through manufacturing, transportation, and installation.
+Rather than focusing on one attribute, like reflectivity or durability, an LCA shows where impacts truly occur and how significant they are across the full system.

 For infrastructure decision-makers, LCAs help: